 There’s a whole lot more than Pizza and spaghetti when it comes to Italian food.
 There are a plethora of ingredients that enhance the flavor of all Italian Cuisine.
-Not only is Although Italian food seems heavy or bold, in essentiality, it’s rich and textural at so many levels, and not at all heavy!
+Although Italian food seems heavy or bold, in essentiality, it’s rich and textural at so many levels, and not at all heavy!
 Let’s not intellectualize Italian Cuisine, it truly comes from a place of evocatively emotional heart, making it one of the heartiest cuisines globally.
 Unlike most other cuisines that are governed by protein, Italian is an eminent celebration of produce and a huge selection of cured meats.
 Today, let us focus on the produce that Italy imbibes through and through, in all their major recipes.

 Staying traditional to the authentic produce from Italy is what makes Italian Cuisine enjoyable.
 Trying to recreate the Italian recipes without authentically sourced Italian ingredients is a call for failure on the very first step in the process of trying to emulate this Cuisine.